M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes_5-3-2024.md

 ## KubeJS Tweaks:
 - Added Void blocks from Create Utilities to the `is_obsidian` block tag
 - Created transitional item for Magnetite block, as well as smelting recipies for Raw magnetite from Splunkery to Magnetite from Create: New Age
+- Fixed Recipes for Zinc Sheets from Create Deco, by removing some recipes and adding tags to Zinc Sheets

 ## DataPack Updates
 - Remove Oil Well (no version Numbers)